• Writing

 The tow line was successfully reconnected to Phoenix 194 and the tug started towing the concrete caisson towards Normandy with HMCS TRENTONIAN escorting.
 The Caisson had proved to be a difficult tow and the line had broken several times. eventually towing through a gale force storm the line broke a final time and the caisson […]

-Filed Under: Photo of the Day Tagged With: Battle of Atlantic, corvette, DDay, History, HMCS, HMCS TRENTONIAN, Invasion, Mulberry Caisson, Naval History, Navy, Normandy, PHOENIX 194, RCN, Roger Litwiller, Royal Canadian Navy, ships, Warships of the Bay of Quinte, White Ensign Flying, WWII
+Filed Under: Photo of the Day Tagged With: Battle of Atlantic, corvette, DDay, History, HMCS, HMCS TRENTONIAN, Invasion, Mulberry Caisson, Naval History, Navy, Normandy, Operation Neptune, Operation OVERLORD, PHOENIX 194, RCN, Roger Litwiller, Royal Canadian Navy, ships, Warships of the Bay of Quinte, White Ensign Flying, WWII

 Mulberry Caisson Sinking